Defjoint777/6908d646-c436-4cc7-8a4a-1f742f8a0533/README.md

 ## 3) Questions

 1. What does the `open` syscall return?
-Why do we store it in `%r12`?
+Why do we store it in `%r12`? we store it in %r12 to dont overrite it with syscall so the %r12 can be used by read.
-2. Why is `O_RDONLY` represented as `0`?
+3. Why is `O_RDONLY` represented as `0`?
+   cuz readonly only opens the file to read like 0 is doing.
-3. How would you modify the loop to increment multiple bytes?
+4. How would you modify the loop to increment multiple bytes? while buffer.length != messege.length {buffer ++:}
-4. What if the file doesn't exist — how does the system respond?
+5. What if the file doesn't exist — how does the system respond?
+   No respond at all
-5. What's different about incrementing ASCII `'A'` vs `'9'`?
+7. What's different about incrementing ASCII `'A'` vs `'9'`? a = 01100001 = 97  b = 01100010 (+1 bit)  9 = 00111001 = 57  : = 58 =00111010 its all about ASCII

 <details>
   <summary>Hint: ASCII Table</summary>